Avishai Raviv: Biography

 Avishai Raviv studied at Tel Aviv University, which expelled him for violent behavior, and later at Bar Ilan University.

 Raviv was filmed at a public demonstration with a poster of Israeli prime minister Yitzhak Rabin in an SS uniform prior to Rabin's murder.
 Raviv allegedly knew of Yigal Amir's plans to assassinate Rabin.

-After Rabin was assassinated, the journalist Amnon Abramowitch revealed that Raviv was an agent of the Shabak.
+After Rabin was assassinated, the journalist Amnon Abramowitch revealed that Raviv was an agent of the Shin Bet.

 Raviv was brought to trial in 2000 for not preventing Rabin's assassination.
 Raviv mounted a successful defense on the grounds that he had just been doing his job and events had spun out of control.

+During Raviv’s interactions with Yigal Amir as an informant, the Shin Bet grew suspicious that Raviv had not reported everything he knew about Amir to his handlers.
+Raviv was interrogated under suspicion and admitted that he had not disclosed information about Amir to his handlers.

+After it was revealed that he had been a Shin Bet agent operating within the Israeli right-wing circles, there were calls—mainly from the political right—for him to be prosecuted.
+He was charged with failure to prevent a crime, based on the claim that he knew of Yigal Amir’s intentions but did not report them to his Shin Bet handlers, and also with supporting a terrorist organization (Eyal).
+In April 1999, an indictment was filed against Raviv in the Jerusalem Magistrate’s Court, though the second charge was later dropped.
+On March 31, 2003, Raviv was acquitted of all charges.